Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Prototype design and fabrication

 All panel prototypes were made with EJ-200 plastic scintillator from Eljen Technologies~\cite{eljenEJ200}.
 1\,mm diameter, round BCF-92 WLS fibers from St.~Gobain were embedded in plastic scintillators for Prototypes 1 and 2~\cite{Luxium}.
-The Small Panel prototype used 1\,mm diameter Y-11(200)M WLS fibers from Kuraray~\cite{kuraray}.
+The Small Panel used 1\,mm diameter Y-11(200)M WLS fibers from Kuraray~\cite{kuraray}.
+To increase the efficiency of light collection, the panels were wrapped in DuPont Tyvek 8740D secured with Tyvek Tape~\cite{Tyvek,TyvekTape}.
+From tests wrapping small pieces of plastic scintillator, it was found that two layers of DuPont Tyvek 8740D resulted in improvement of light yield over one layer.
+To block out ambient light, the panels were also wrapped in one layer of aluminum foil and then in a layer of high-performance black masking tape~\cite{BlackTape}.
+These layers serve as reflectors and light blockers to make the panels light-tight.

-Smaller prototypes were machined and tested at Yale's Wright Laboratory before scaling to a 100$\, \times \,$50\,cm$^2$ size.
+Before scaling to the full 100$\, \times \,$50\,cm$^2$ surface area, 25$\, \times \, $25\,cm$^2$ panel prototypes were machined and tested at Yale's Wright Laboratory.
 To machine grooves for WLS fiber, the plastic scintillator was submerged in a heat bath of soapy water~\cite{eljenMachiningPolishing}.
-A programmable CNC machine was used to cut smooth, 4\,mm deep grooves.
-To embed the WLS fiber, UV curable Norland Optical Adhesive 68 was applied where the WLS fiber exited the panel and in small dots along the path of the fiber~\cite{NOA68}.
+A programmable Computer Numerical Control (CNC) machine was used to cut smooth, 4\,mm deep grooves.
+To embed the WLS fiber, UV-curable Norland Optical Adhesive 68 was applied where the WLS fiber exited the panel and in small dots along the path of the fiber~\cite{NOA68}.
 Lastly, EJ-500 optical cement was used to permanently attach and optically couple the fiber to the plastic scintillator~\cite{eljenEJ500}.
-During this process, it was found that consistent fiber positioning was difficult to achieve and also critical for light detector alignment with the fibers.
-A fiber stencil and fiber weight were designed to achieve uniform WLS fiber placement in Prototypes 1 and 2.
+During this process, it was found that consistent fiber positioning was difficult to achieve and also critical for the alignment of the SiPM with the fibers.
+A fiber stencil and counterweight were designed to achieve uniform WLS fiber placement in Prototypes 1 and 2.
 The stencil and weight secured the fiber at the bottom of the panel grooves so that they could be aligned with the SiPM.

-To increase the efficiency of light collection, the panels were wrapped in DuPont Tyvek 8740D secured with Tyvek Tape~\cite{Tyvek,TyvekTape}.
-From tests wrapping small pieces of plastic scintillator, it was found that two layers of DuPont Tyvek 8740D resulted in improvement of light yield over one layer.
-To block out ambient light, the panels were also wrapped in one layer of aluminum foil and then in a layer of high-performance black masking tape~\cite{BlackTape}.
-These layers served as reflectors and light blockers to make the panels light-tight.